Sulbutiamine

-Sulbutiamine (brand names Arcalion, Enerion) is a synthetic derivative of thiamine (vitamin B1).
+Sulbutiamine sold under the brand names Arcalion, Enerion, and Sulbuxin is a synthetic derivative of thiamine (vitamin B1).
 In France, it is used to treat symptoms of weakness or fatigue.
+In Uruguay, it is prescribed when there is thiamine deficiency, mainly in patients with asthenia, overwork, apathy, depressive states, memory disorders, and iatrogenic disorders of wakefulness.
 It is also sold as a dietary supplement.
 Sulbutiamine was discovered in Japan as part of an effort to develop useful thiamine derivatives.

-Medical use
+Uses

-Sulbutiamine is used to treat asthenia (symptoms of fatigue or weakness), though is not clear if it is effective in alleviating tiredness.
+Sulbutiamine is used to treat asthenia (weakness), though is not clear if it is effective in alleviating drowsiness.
 It is also used to treat thiamine deficiency and poor concentration.
-Being a potent cholinergic anxiolytic, Sulbutiamine is a popular nootropic, with users reporting enhanced memory, focus and improved mood and motivation.
+Being a potent cholinergic, sulbutiamine is a popular nootropic, with users reporting enhanced memory, focus, and improved mood and motivation.
 Endurance athletes may use it to try to enhance their performance.

 Adverse effects

-Adverse effects in clinical trials have included diarrhea, bladder infections, bronchitis, arthritic pain, back pain, asthma, abdominal pain, insomnia, constipation, gastroenteritis, diffuse pain, sinusitis, headache, kidney pain, vertigo, and sore throat.
+Adverse effects found in clinical trials are usually limited to headache and gastrointestinal discomfort when high doses are used.
+While daily use can result in tolerance and paradoxical drowsiness, increasing the dose is strongly discouraged and side effects can include diarrhea, bladder infections, bronchitis, back pain, abdominal pain, insomnia, constipation, gastroenteritis, headache, vertigo, and sore throat.

 History

 Efforts to develop thiamine derivatives with better bioavailability than thiamine were conducted in the 1950s, mainly in Japan.
 These efforts led to the discovery of allicin (diallyl thiosulfinate) in garlic, which became a model for medicinal chemistry efforts to create other thiamine disulfides.
-The results included sulbutiamine, fursultiamine (thiamine tetrahydrofurfuryl disulfide) and benfothiamine.
+The results included sulbutiamine, fursultiamine (thiamine tetrahydrofurfuryl disulfide) and benfotiamine.
 These compounds are hydrophobic, easily pass from the intestines to the bloodstream, and are reduced to thiamine by cysteine or glutathione.

 It was first marketed in France by Servier in 1973 under the brand name Arcalion.
 The drug registration went through a validation procedure in France in the 1980s, which found that the use for treatment of fatigue was not supported by data.
 In January 1989, 100 mg tablet doses were discontinued in favour of 200 mg tablets.